perg/file400/README.md

 # file400

-IBM i record level access for Python 3
+IBM i record level access for Python 3. (beta)

+## Why I created this Python module
 Today we use iseries Python 2.7, and we have a lot of python modules that access the database using the file400 module.

 We are in the process of converting to Python 3.6 pase for i.